kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 **Final note on the above feature set:** I referred to several classic applications but many other applications require and benefit from the above feature set.
-One can think of these as the "beyond relational/SQL" datasets/workloads, which often require modeling and querying in a graph-based DBMS, and we want Kùzu to excel in and represent the state-of-art in this feature set.
+One can think of the dataset and workloads of these applications as the "beyond relational/SQL" datasets/workloads, which often require modeling and querying in a graph-based DBMS, and we want Kùzu to excel in and represent the state-of-art in this feature set!

 ## Kùzu as a GDBMS for Graph Data Science Pipelines

 Finally, let me tell you a little bit about a particular application domain we are currently excited about and we want to see Kùzu used in: graph data science in the python ecosystem!
-The below figure from my CIDR slides explain this vision.
+This figure from my CIDR slides describes this vision pictorially:

 <p align="center">
   <img src="../../img/kuzu-as-gdbms-of-gds.png" width="600">